-C.5 POPULATION BY AGE GROUP
+C.4 POPULATION BY AGE GROUP

 Demographic changes affect many aspects of a community's economy and overall well-being.
 Demographic changes result in changes in income, consumer expenditures, the labor force, demand for education, demand for human resources, and state revenues and local expenditures.
-Although the youth population in the United States has increased over the last 15 years, Hermon's population of under-18 year olds is growing.
-Many young people (20-34 year olds) are motivated to move to areas with greater career or social opportunities.
-However, it appears that a majority of Hermon's population growth is among young professionals or "Generation X'ers" (35-54 year olds) seeking or returning to a comfortable rural setting to build a home and raise a family.
+Although the youth population in the United States has increased over the last 15 years, Hermon's population of under-18 year old's is growing.
+Many younger people (20-34 year old's) were motivated to move to areas with greater career or social opportunities.
+A 2021 census analyses shows Hermon's population has become more varied in age demographics.
+While in 2010 the town's 45 to 64 year old population showed an increase, the younger family ages 20-34 year old population has increased with 0 to 4 year old population following the same trend.
+Which shows the younger population are now choosing to move to a comfortable rural setting to build a home and raise a family.
 Peak earning years for workers occur between the ages of 45 and 64, making it very important economically for a community to maintain this population segment.
-Hermon's 45 to 64 year old population increased during the past decade and is projected to grow through 2030.
+However, Hermon's 45 to 64 year old population has slightly decreased during the past decade.
 The senior population in Maine as a whole has grown rapidly and is projected to continue increasing, causing communities to shift the focus of special services and public support to meet the needs of the elderly, which is quite challenging in rural communities where services are not always readily available.

-As Hermon's population continues to age, the community should consider using its existing resources to meet the evolving needs of the community.
-Hermon's 65-79 and 80+ year old population increased during the 1990s and into 2000, as the "baby-boomer" generation is entering retirement and seniors relocate in close proximity to their extended families, increased demand for services is expected.
-As the senior population increased across the community and the region, increases in such services as affordable housing, elderly services are going to affect the balance of services currently provided to the community.
+As the population increased across the community and the region, increases in such services as affordable housing, elderly services are going to affect the balance of services currently provided to the community.